 Similar to the power that flows through a house, the energy that flows through living beings keeps vital systems functioning at their best.
 Your pet’s health and well-being depend upon his or her life energy being able to flow as it’s meant to.
 When their energy doesn’t flow well, physical problems can develop at the cellular level and conflict with crucial aspects of the body.

 Also, whether stress is physical or mental in origin, it impacts every aspect of our pets’ health.
 Anxiety and stress deplete their energy and can damage tissues and push the body until it is unable to eliminate cellular by-products that can damage it.
 Unfortunately, too much stress can make a cat or dog vulnerable to viruses, bacteria, toxins, or parasites; weaken organs and vital systems; or turn his or her body against itself through autoimmune disease or cancer.
+Just consider the question Is Your Negative Energy Harming Your Pet?

 The good news is that by taking a holistic approach and learning how to manage our pets’ stress, we can make a significant difference to their well-being.